JohnTheLearner/incubator-pinot/thirdeye/docker/README.md

 # Build ThirdEye Docker Image

-Build a demo image for the [Pinot/ThirdEye project](https://github.com/apache/incubator-pinot/tree/master/thirdeye)
+Build a demo image for the [Pinot/ThirdEye](../README.md) project.

-This will be a image containing all dependencies to bring up ThirdEye and run the frontend in demo mode.
-The [Dockerfile](https://github.com/apache/incubator-pinot/tree/master/thirdeye/docker/Dockerfile) can be modified for other uses, but these instructions show building an image for easy and reproducible ThirdEye evaluation, development, and testing.
+The constructed image contains all dependencies to bring-up ThirdEye and run the frontend in demo mode.
+The [Dockerfile](Dockerfile) can be modified for other uses, but these instructions show building an image for easy and reproducible ThirdEye evaluation, development, and testing.

 ## Build image: